invesdwin/invesdwin-maven-plugin/README.md

 	* Window -> Preferences -> Java -> Debug -> Use advanced source lookup (JRE 1.5 and higher) -> [Uncheck](https://github.com/ecd-plugin/ecd/issues/58#issuecomment-580295517)
 	* Window -> Preferences -> General -> Editors -> *.class without source -> Class Decompiler Viewer -> Default
 	* Window -> Preferences -> General -> Editors -> *.class -> Class Decompiler Viewer -> Default
+ * Make it easier to debug decompiler classes
+	* Window -> Preferences -> Java -> Decompiler -> Output original line numbers as comments -> Check
+ 	* Window -> Preferences -> Java -> Decompiler -> Align code for debugging -> Check
+    * (make sure a Default Class Decompiler is selected at the top, otherwise saving the dialog might not work)
 * Import each project into a separate Working Set
 	* with that it becomes easy to commit individual projects using Git Staging View by selecting the Working Sets
 	* except invesdwin-oss requires each project to be selected individually since Git Submodules need to be committed separately